wp-plugins/woocommerce-product-stock-alert/readme.txt

 8. Individual product edit page for variable product when no customer is interested
 9. Individual product edit page for variable product with number of interested persons
 10. An email sent to the customer when the product becomes available
+11. Plugin settings to customize stock alert form
+12. A customized stock alert form

 == Changelog ==
+= 1.0.3 =
+*   Plugin settings panel is added to customize stock alert form.
+*   Now alert email will be send as soon as product becomes in-stock.
+*   Now plugin will work with Backorders.

 = 1.0.2 =
-*   Fixed minor bug and compatible with latest WooCommerce
+*   Fixed minor bug and compatible with latest WooCommerce.

 = 1.0.1 =
 *   Fixed some issue and now plugin is working with Variable product.